About the ICAS Book Prize

 Since its inception the IBP has grown from an experiment with 50 books and 5 dissertations to an established prize with more than 200 publications submitted by 60 publishers worldwide and 100 dissertations.
 In 2013 a new category of prizes was added: The Reading Committee Accolades.
 This gives the Reading Committees the opportunity to single out and give credit to more outstanding books and dissertations than only the winners.
 In 2007 the Colleagues' Choice Award was established.
 This award is determined by the public, who cast their votes online through the IBP Polling Booth (opens 15 March 2019).

-Starting in 2017, so as to reflect ICAS’ decentralising approach, the IBP now also honours publications in Chinese, French, German and Korean (in addition to the original English Edition).
+Starting in 2017, so as to reflect ICAS’ decentralising approach, the IBP now also honours publications in Chinese, French, German, Korean, Portuguese, and Spanish (in addition to the original English Edition).
 Other language editions are due to follow.